 “Oh, yes, my friend!”
 Madeleine laughed merrily, making her look monstrous and beautiful all at once.
 “I have always been ready.
 I surrender to your powers.”

 Skilly reached his arms up to the sky and begun to chant once again, and Madeleine stretched out her own arms and revelled in the sensation of magic that enveloped the clearing.

-Soon, the blood began to rise from the ground, spiralling up into the night sky like a surging, red river; it hovered over Skilly for only a moment before it came rushing down towards Madeleine.
+Soon, the blood began to rise from the ground, spiralling up into the night sky like a surging red river; it hovered over Skilly for only a moment before it came rushing down towards Madeleine.
 It coiled round her like a python, binding her as she laughed with glee.
-Skilly’s incantation grew louder; the power Madeleine felt inside her was pure pleasure, and she could feel it working!
+Skilly’s incantation grew louder; the power Madeleine felt inside her was pure pleasure.
+She could feel it working!

-When the blood began to penetrate her skin, burning her body and infusing her with magic and youth, the pain felt more fabulous than anything – even gritting her teeth, she knew the pain meant she was winning.
+When the blood began to penetrate her skin, burning her body and infusing her with magic and youth, the pain felt more fabulous than anything – even as she gritted her teeth, she knew the pain meant she was winning.
 As she began to cry out in agony, she knew she was winning.

-After what felt like an eternity, the pain slowly began to fade, feeling returned to her limbs and the aching in her bones gave way to a vibe of freedom and power that she could never have imagined.
+After what felt like an eternity, the pain slowly began to fade; feeling returned to her limbs and the aching in her bones gave way to a surge of freedom and power that she could never have imagined.
 Now that she tasted it, she would never give it up.

 Skilly ended his chanting at last, and once the forest grew silent, Madeleine smiled as she stared at herself, at her arms, her hands, her skin.
-It was even more soft and smooth than it had ever been.
+It was even softer and smoother than it had ever been.